tstephen/knowprocess.com/wp-content/plugins/error-log-monitor/readme.txt

 2. Dashboard widget configuration screen.

 == Changelog ==

+= 1.6.7 =
+* Fixed a conflict with WP-PageNavi that could cause a fatal error.
+* Updated Freemius SDK to the latest version, which may fix some Freemius-related issues.
+* Tested up to WP 5.3.

 = 1.6.6 =
 * Improved the way the plugin displays truncated stack traces.
 Now it should no longer display the last entry as a very tall and narrow block of text.